he-yang/Excel-to-JSON/source/profeatures.md

     }
 }]
 ```
-## Output Format for Empty Cell
+### Output Format for Empty Cell

 The Empty Cell option handles empty cells in Excel with three approaches:

 1. `empty string ""`: Converts empty cells to empty strings `""`
-2. `JSON null`: Converts empty cells to `null`
+2. `JSON null`: Converts empty cells to `null` [Pro Feature]
-3. `not include in JSON`: Excludes empty cells from JSON
+3. `not include in JSON`: Excludes empty cells from JSON [Pro Feature].
+This option is not available in 2DArray format output JSON.

 **Example Excel sheet**